heptarch/heptarch.github.io/drafts/lingering.md

 	</div>
 	</figure>

 To some extent, the argument is made by the collection itself, hence the title *A Lingering Voice*.
 The contrapuntus *is* the lingering, the collaborative withness made manifest; the work fulfils its own promise and makes its argument from existence.
 We could say more about the benchmarks, headlines and hype cycles, but I think this material is dully familiar.
-Less well-trodden is the territory of "withness", by which I mean that creative co-presence and interweaving of voices—the prompt-response refrain—
+Less well-trodden is the territory of "withness", by which I mean a creative interweaving of voices—the prompt-response refrain—where each voice modifies and co-creates the other.

 <div style="text-align:center">
 <a href="/art/vox-morans.pdf">Here.</a>